-“The Key to Weight Loss Is Diet Quality, Not Quantity, a New Study Finds,” reported the New York Times online earlier this week.
+“The Key to Weight Loss Is Diet Quality, Not Quantity, a New Study Finds,” reported the New York Times online last year.
 Here’s what the study actually found.

 The study, called DietFits, was designed to see if people lose more weight on a healthy low-fat diet or a healthy low-carb diet.

 “Healthy” meant minimally processed whole foods, not junk.

 “We told everyone in both groups to eat as little white flour and sugar and as many higher-fiber vegetables as possible,” says lead investigator Christopher Gardner, professor of medicine at Stanford University.

 The year-long trial, involving 609 people, was funded by the National Institutes of Health and the Nutrition Science Initiative.

 The low-fat group was advised to eat high-quality carbs like lentils, low-fat yogurt, steel-cut oats, quinoa, fresh fruit, and beans.
 The low-carb group was told to eat high-quality fats like salmon, avocados, nuts, seeds, hard cheeses, and olive oil.

 And no one told the participants to cut calories.
 “If you prescribe calorie restriction, people feel deprived,” says Gardner.
 “So we just said, ‘Eat as low as you can on fat or carbs and don’t be hungry.’”